TheGoodlike13/liberty_or_death/README.md

     EOF

-Seems promising, because we're using something that actually should exist, namely, olcDatabase={1}mdb.
+Seems promising, because we're using something that actually should exist, namely, `olcDatabase={1}mdb`.
 But it doesn't work.
 We get an error

     wrong attributeType at line 3, entry "olcDatabase={1}mdb,cn=config"

-I find this kind of odd, because 'olcDatabase={1}mdb,cn=config' is in line 1.
+I find this kind of odd, because `olcDatabase={1}mdb,cn=config` is in line 1.
-And I'm not sure what part is wrong in line 3 then. olcDbIndex? krbPrincipalName? eq,pres,sub? et tu, Kerberos?
+And I'm not sure what part is wrong in line 3 then.
+`olcDbIndex`? `krbPrincipalName`? `eq,pres,sub`? `et tu, Kerberos`?

-My best guess is 'olcDatabase={1}mdb,cn=config' doesn't understand what krbPrincipalName is, since it seems very Kerberos-specific?
+My best guess is `olcDatabase={1}mdb,cn=config` doesn't understand what `krbPrincipalName` is, since it seems very Kerberos-specific?
 Wasn't the schema imported to avoid such things, though?

 I have but a simple thought coming from reading the first google search answer.
 [#what_the_fuck_did_i_just_read](#what_the_fuck_did_i_just_read)?
 Seriously?
 That's the level of bullshit we're dealing with here?
-A MERE SPACE COULD BREAK THINGS???
+**A MERE SPACE COULD BREAK THINGS???**

 I have to admit, that for the most part, I felt I have been somewhat exaggerated in terms of my, uh, criticisms regarding these systems, because I'm new and angry.
 It's only natural.
 But after reading that, I'm doubling down, motherfuckers.
 Whoever made this must be destroyed.
 They are actively making the world of software engineering worse and making our name slanderous.
 I will not stand for this.
 You should not stand for this.
 Down with the systems!

 Meanwhile, google has a bit of a stroke.
-I search for "olcDatabase={1}mdb,cn=config".
+I search `"olcDatabase={1}mdb,cn=config"`.
-It says, "no results".
+It says, `no results`.
 Then it prints the results for the search query *without the quotes*.
-The first page literally has "olcDatabase={1}mdb,cn=config" as its title, meaning, by definition, it should've been picked up with the quotes search.
+The first page literally has `olcDatabase={1}mdb,cn=config` as its title, meaning, by definition, it should've been picked up with the quotes search.
 Not that it helps, as they have a different kind of error.

 You know what, fuck it.
 This step is optional anyways.
 No better solution than not doing it.
 And while it's true that we're just running away from the problem, perhaps follow-up steps will give more insight into what's wrong.
 It's worked so far!

 Next is another optional step, but it's so big and weird I find it hard to believe its optional.
 Let's try it anyway.
 Plus, it says something about organizational units, maybe we'll learn how to add those.

 Holy shit!
-I actually managed to enter everything correctly first time and it worked.
+I actually managed to enter everything correctly first time and it worked!
 Like this:

     sudo ldapadd -x -D cn=admin,dc=goodlike,dc=eu,dc=local -W <<EOF
     dn: ou=Services,dc=goodlike,dc=eu,dc=local